Skip to main content

 • Add user-in-the-loop provisioning flows

-• Improve fleet FOTA management tooling (e.g. cohorts, rollout schedules, etc.)
+• Improve software delivery management tooling (e.g. cohorts, rollout schedules, etc.)

-• Add additional VPN providers for automated device SSH access (e.g. Twingate)
+• Integrate (optional) VPN providers for automated device SSH access (e.g. Tailscale, Twingate)

 • Add Webhooks for device lifecycle management and fleet operations